Facts and Figures

 - The Clark School's nearly 200 faculty members are nationally recognized and highly respected in their fields.

 - 100+ faculty members are fellows of engineering professional societies and 50+ are recipients of National Science Foundation Early Career Awards.

-- The Clark School and the National Academy of Engineering
+- The Clark School has 19 affiliated faculty who are members of the National Academy of Engineering

 - John Anderson (emeritus)